numba/numba/docs/source/reference/envvars.rst

    This environment variable controls the library used for concurrent execution for the CPU parallel targets (``@vectorize(target='parallel')``, ``@guvectorize(target='parallel')``  and ``@njit(parallel=True)``).
-The variable type is string and by default is ``workqueue``, the Numba internal threading library.
-Other valid values are:
+The variable type is string and by default is ``default`` which will select a threading layer based on what is available in the runtime.
+The valid values are (for more information about these see
+   :ref:`the threading layer documentation <numba-threading-layer>`):

+   * ``default`` - select a threading layer based on what is available in the current runtime.
+   * ``safe`` - select a threading layer that is both fork and thread safe (requires the TBB package).
+   * ``forksafe`` - select a threading layer that is fork safe.
+   * ``threadsafe`` - select a threading layer that is thread safe.
    * ``tbb`` - A threading layer backed by Intel TBB.
    * ``omp`` - A threading layer backed by OpenMP.
-   * ``workqueue`` - A threading layer backed by OS native threads.
+   * ``workqueue`` - A simple built-in work-sharing task scheduler.